CSIS会見【The U.S.-Japan Alliance: More Important Than Ever 】(スクリプト全文掲載)

 We have one last question.

 Jun [inaudible], a visiting scholar at the George Washington University.
-I’m from the Korean Exim Bank and well, we are witnessing the negative side effects of China money invading small and poor states with no further consideration of the synergy effects after investments.
-Well, the small and poor states need to stop this at least for the development of their domestic consumption market and trading partners relations.
+I’m from the Korean Exim bank.
+Well, we are witnessing the negative side effects of China money invading small and poor states with no further consideration of the synergy effects after investments.
+Well, the small and poor states need to stop this at least for the development of their domestic consumption market and trading partners’ relations.
 How can you make your infrastructure investment fund or regional economic cooperation plan more attractive than China money plan over those small states?

-Well, it remains to me – first of all along with Dr. Nye – to thank our panelists for their activities.
-Great to work with you and I can’t promise you we won’t have a fifth person.
+Well, it remains to me to first of all, along with Dr. Nye, to thank our panelists for their activities.
+Great to work with and I can’t promise you we won’t have a fifth Armitage-Nye.
 But some of us are getting a little longer in the tooth, so I think it’s unlikely.
 Second, I’d like to thank CSIS for their stewardship of this, they’re putting together this excellent report and for their general housekeeping for the last hour and a half.
-But most of all I want to thank all of you who had enough interest and of kindness to stay here for an hour and a half and listen to us.
+But most of all I want to thank all of you who had enough interest, enough kindness to stay here for an hour and a half and listen to us.
 And hopefully if you agree, disagree, that’s all fine as long as we’ve all thought a little bit about this issue.
-So thank you very much.
-See you in Tokyo.
+So, thank you very much.